Status yellow rain warning issued for seven counties

 Showers are expected in most places, with a risk of hail and thunder.

-According to Met Éireann, there is a possibility of snow and sleek in Munster, Leinster and Connacht later with top temperatures of 5 to 8 degrees.
+According to Met Éireann, there is a possibility of snow and sleet in Munster, Leinster and Connacht later with top temperatures of 5 to 8 degrees.

 Tonight, the wintry mix of snow, sleet and rain will move to the south with cold and clear spells expected.